sayinmehmet47/frontend-coding-challenge/README.md

 :heavy_check_mark: Circle with the Book store image.

 :heavy_check_mark: List with a maximum of 2 books ordered by the number of copies sold.
-In case there are no books, please display a "No data available" message.
+In case there are no books, display a "No data available" message.

 :heavy_check_mark: Book store rating represented in stars.
 The interaction with the rating should update its correspondent entry in the API.